Gender-Inclusive Restrooms on Campus

 However, if the students hadn’t legally changed their names—a complex process that, depending on where they’re from, could potentially take years—their given names still need to appear on their IDs for compliance purposes.
 Eventually, a solution was reached: the community members' preferred names would be printed on the front of the ID, and their legal names printed on the back.

-The effort to expand upon this process to include IDs was led by director of Residential Services Casey Wall, who is pleased to see the work of IT, Campus Police, Network Operations, Residential Services, and the Dean of Students Office to fruition.
+The effort to expand upon this process to include IDs was led by director of the Housing & Residential Experience Center Casey Wall, who is pleased to see the work of IT, Campus Police, Network Operations, the Housing & Residential Experience Center, and the Dean of Students Office to fruition.
 “We’re thrilled to provide a more inclusive WPI ID for our students and the entire WPI community.”

 Questions have been raised about whether international students or students with preferred nicknames are eligible.
 While Perlow says they’re open to working on accommodating these students’ needs in the future, they’re still ironing out the entirely manual process; therefore, the service is currently only available to gender-fluid and transgender students.